 The University of Guam Professional Master of Business Administration (PMBA) Program is a one-year graduate degree program for mid-level and executive managers who possess an undergraduate (business, or non-business with core business area prerequisites) degree from an accredited university or college.
 It is designed for qualified seasoned professionals seeking advance level business and management competencies to compete effectively in the dynamic and changing, international business arena.
 It will be a fast-paced, focused experience that enables professionals to satisfy their respective personal and professional goals in a formal relevant program.
+The PMBA degree program is accredited by the International Assembly for Collegiate Business Education (IACBE).

 The PMBA Program incorporates a diversity of course offerings and experiences to integrate better content and process of management.
-Admission to the PMBA Program is competitive with enrollment limited to 15 students per class.
-The academic calendar will be a twelve-month format, with a two-week break in the Winter and a one-week break in the Spring.
+Admission to the PMBA Program is competitive with enrollment limited to 15 students per cohort.
+The academic calendar will be a twelve-month format, with a two-week break in the Fall and a one-week break in the Spring.

-COLFAX, Richard S., Professor, Human Resource Management HO, Kevin K.W., Associate Professor, Management Information System JONES, Roseann M., Professor, Economics KABIGTING, Leila C., Associate Professor, Finance RIVERA, John J., Assistant Professor, Public Administration SANTOS, Annette T., Associate Professor, Management SCHUMANN, Fred R., Associate Professor, Global Resources Management SUEZ-SALES, Martha, Associate Professor, Accounting TRAHIN-PEREZ, Karri, Associate Professor, Global Resources Management
+COLFAX, Richard S., Professor, Human Resource Management and Management HO, Kevin K.W., Associate Professor, Management Information Systems JONES, Roseann M., Professor, Economics KABIGTING, Leila C., Associate Professor, Finance RIVERA, John J., Assistant Professor, Public Administration SCHUMANN, Fred R., Associate Professor, Global Resources Management SUEZ-SALES, Martha, Associate Professor, Accounting TRAHIN-PEREZ, Karri, Associate Professor, Global Resources Management